 Digital must achieve key business goals: conversion of a community to leads, member retention, recruitment, etc. If the speaker only knows Social Media, then they won’t know how to connect it to other marketing and technology processes and systems, let alone corporate strategy.
 (I have decades of advising senior leadership on digital strategy… and also implementing enterprise-scale web sites, marketing automation systems, and CRM.)

 NSA or CAPS membership means a commitment to professional development, communications excellence, and a commitment to following a code of ethics.
-But beyond membership, has the speaker been awarded the CSP – Certified Speaking Professional designation?
-This is the highest earned designation awarded by the National Speakers Association to recognize proven expertise and experience; less than 10% of the world’s professional speakers have it.
-(I have been a member of CAPS for a number of years, and have served both on the National Board and as the 2010 Toronto Chapter President.
-And yes, I have a CSP.)
+But beyond membership, do they hold a CSP (Certified Speaking Professional) designation, which is held by less than 12% of the world’s professional speakers?
+And have they been inducted into the Speaking Hall of Fame?
+(I have been a member of CAPS for many years, and have served at the board level for over a decade.
+And yes, I have earned the CSP, and am in the Canadian Speaking Hall of Fame.)

 Just about anyone can get up in front of a crowd and describe LinkedIn or Facebook, but the vast majority of audiences already know the basics.
 A true expert adds specificity: their presentations are targeted at specific industries or functional areas to achieve a specific goal.
 (My presentations – and my books – do this.
 My best audiences are those in service or knowledge-based organizations.)